MandaFLORlAN/Frantic/README.md

 Deffinitly check out the real game at [Rulefactory](https://rulefactory.ch/)

 ## Current Build
-The easyest way to test it is by open and run it with a IDE.
-The current build inclides a version that can only be played in the console and does not include all cards or events.
-Missing cards and Events will be addet in the Future.
+The current Version runs on Java 21 as indicated in the pom.xml So far everything is purely console based.

 ## Current content
-(May not be complete due to acctuality of this file)
-- Standard cards
-- Black Cards
+- All Cards in the Base Game
-- Fantastic
+- All Events from the Base Game
+- A Random Bot as well as multiple versions of a logic Bots
+- The Capability to do statistics on the different Bots to test Strategys

 ## For Coders, the idea behind the files
 ### Game
-serves as the controll that everithing is in order and legal.
-Keeps a record of all players cards without ever directly talking to them.
+The two versions act the same no matter what players or type of connector attached.
+The Idea is that this files remain the same accros all Versions of the game with future graphical versions requiring different connectors.
 ### Player
-Is the interface of every input needed from a participant in the game.
-This can be a Bot (RandomBot) or a interface to get input from a person (humanPlayer)
+Interface based player.
+Defines what a player has to do in order to work, it doesn't matter if it is the Human player from the Console or a bot reacting automatily.
 ### Connector
 Handles communication between the Player and the Game as well as special Cards.
-Mainly serves so that if the interface changes to a possible grafical interface, the cards and Game remain the same.
+Mainly serves so that if the interface changes to a possible graphical interface, the cards and Game remain the same.
 Due to the Idea to add a web version the Player may only communicate by Strings or booleans.
-### Special Card
-This is the basis for all special Cards.
-Defines that Special cards can be executed.